The Last Squatch Standing

 The course will be marked!
 Run towards the baseball field and onto Hillspur trail.
 You'll be on this doublewide trail for 0.44 miles.
 Turn RIGHT onto Ravine Trail.
 You'll quickly make another RIGHT and hop on the ORANGE Turtleback trail.
 You'll take this singletrack trail back towards the start/finish.
 Take your first RIGHT to get back to the start/finish area.
 We will have a "puke chute" adjacent to the finish-line.
 Runners who puke on our finish-line or on our race clock will be disqualified for disorderly conduct.

 Bring 1 NEW pair of socks to the race.
 No, this isn't Barkley; we will be hosting a sock-drive at the race!
 We are partnering with "Soxcess".
-Soxcess was created seven years ago by high school sophomore Jeremy Garriga.
+Soxcess was created eight years ago by high school sophomore Jeremy Garriga.
 As a volunteer at a homeless shelter, he saw that many shelter guests were lacking basics such as new, clean socks.
 Soxcess was formed to provide those basics to shelters in Hudson County, NJ.
 Now a Seton Hall University senior, Jeremy continues to advocate for the homeless and needy people throughout the region.
 In seven years, Soxcess has distributed over 16,000 pair of new socks and many other basics.
 Along with corporate sponsors such as Bombas Socks, Target Stores, and Lush Cosmetics, Jeremy has been successful in providing donated goods to an even wider range of people and as far as Honduras.
 Invite your family and friends to participate in the sock-drive!

 Be a hero